PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 is the deliberately absent future owner.
 Production behavior, fallback guard, dependencies, TensorFlow isolation, the managed 35-result inventory, and the exactly 128-ID/128-owner phase store remain unchanged.

+The latest implementation adds a shared-context fallback norm adapter/reshape owner.
+It preserves indexed binary adapter cleanup, singleton/consecutive- Reshape cleanup, their exact fallback model/context state, fixed order, and both complete raw result identities.

+Only the three observation-only lowerer targets are replaced.
+The norm guard, recorded topology successor, compatibility wrapper, graph behavior, APIs, artifacts, dependencies, and TensorFlow isolation remain unchanged.
+The initially recorded 11 affected failures were all stale structural ownership expectations; after owner-aware updates, focused `4`, affected `396`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+The phase store remains exactly 128 IDs and 128 owners, and the managed unconsumed-result inventory decreases from 35 to 33.